A Message from Our Senior Minister

 Yes, the entrance from the parking lot is accessible.
 There are parking spots reserved for those with wheelchairs or otherwise needing accessible parking.
 We have an elevator to all levels of the church.
 The sanctuary is accessible by means of a ramp for wheelchairs or walkers.

 What happens when you come for the first time?

 When you enter the church from the parking lot, you will be in our entrance lobby.
-There you will be greeted by a member of our Board for Outreach and Engagement and invited to wear a name tag, if you wish.
-The greeters will point out the sanctuary entrance and also provide information about our programs for children during the church service, if you need it.
+There you will be welcomed by a greeter from our Member Care & Fellowship ministry and invited to wear a name tag, if you wish.
+Greeters will point out the sanctuary entrance and also provide information about our programs for children during the church service, if you need it.

 What is available for my children?
 Will they feel welcome?

 A full Church School program is available for children, with a nursery for younger children.
 Church school is conducted during worship, but at first children are with their parents in the sanctuary, then have “children’s time” with the pastor or other leader in the sanctuary, then go to church school.
 When you come in to the church, you can learn where all the classrooms are so that you will know where your children will be at the end of the worship service.

 We have an active youth program for teens in 6th through 12th grades on Sunday evening, beginning with a meal together at 5:30 p.m. in the Social Hall downstairs.

 Yes, there is and we welcome you to attend our Contemporary Theology Class for adults at 9 a.m. on Sundays (2nd floor, conference room), which explores Christian perspectives.
 We also offer Wednesday gatherings for spiritual nourishment in the morning, as well as opportunities for seasonal reflections as we progress through the church year.
 There are also numerous small groups interested in a particular focus, such as protecting the environment, music, art, to name a few.